sebajara/dataincubator_challenge/project/README.md

 * Use cusip and isin in order to map company to economics databases.
 * Key question is how fast the size of linkedin users and user active usage, and how they split for different industry categories.
+* Evaluate how far is the data from an exponential growth, assuming it may look linear because of the "short" time-scale.

 For practising in the future:
 * From the application: As you begin to formulate your capstone project, we encourage you to start exploring our blog posts on [data sources](https://blog.thedataincubator.com/tag/data-sources/) and